-Learning g Objective Content Personal Study Activities erpret the work s to be done.
-Work cards.Work sheets.
-Any activity aimed at improving ural repair manual, nature and the scope of be done.
-Structure of the structural repair manual and other pertinent information. manual dexterity.
+Learning Obje ctive Content Personal Study Activities 4.1.
+Correctly interpret instructions to be Work cards.
+Work sheets.
+Any activity aimed at improving 4.2.
+In the structural replacement i and the scope of Structure of the structural repair manual and other pertinent information. manual dexterity.
 4.3.
-Choose tool repair to be s according to the e done.
-Characteristics and standards related to using tools for measuring, cutting, plying, riviting and finishing.
+Choose tools accorrepair to be done.
+Characteristics and standards related to using tools for measuring, cutting, plying, riveting and finishing.
 Procedures for using tools and equipment.
-Planning and organizing the workplace. inor damage repairs as by the structural repair Distinguising minor and major repairs.
+Planning and organizing the workplace.
+4.4.
+Carry out minor da authorized by the manual.
+Distinguishing minor and major repairs.
 Procedures for making repairs: Polish damage; Drilling a stopping hole; Filling compound Reinforcement and plugging.
-Protecting the material. use, the installation and all of aeronautical Hardware.Solid and blind rivets.
+Protecting the material.
+4.5.
+Explain the use, the the removal of ae fasteners.
+Hardware.
+Solid and blind rivets.
 4.6.
-Apply standaronautic ards for installing al fasteners.
-Pitch, edge distance, spacing.Riveting.
+Apply standards fo aeronautical faste Pitch, edge distance, spacing.
+Riveting.
 4.7.
-Recognize h nealth and safety risks.
-Safe handling.
+Recognize health a and safety risks. • Safe handling.
 Standards and instructions that apply to materials and tools.
 Review of WHMIS.

-SYNTHESIS OF SUMMATIVE EVALUATION METHODS OPTION 1
+SYNTHESIS OF SUMMATIVE EVALUATION METHODS

+OPTION 1